alhamrizvi-cloud/tr01d/README.md

 ## Installation

+Follow these steps to install and set up Tr01d:

-1. Ensure that Python is installed on your system.
+1. **Install Python**: Ensure that Python is installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).

-2. Install the required dependencies using pip:
+2. **Install Required Dependencies**: Open a terminal and run the following command to install the required Python packages:
    ```bash
    pip install pyfiglet requests